A Study of TAK-007 in Adults With Relapsed or Refractory (r/r) B-cell Non-Hodgkin Lymphoma (NHL)

 Time Frame

-An Adverse Event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered a drug; it does not necessarily have to have a causal relationship with this treatment.
-An AE can therefore be any unfavorable and unintended sign (eg, a clinically significant abnormal laboratory finding), symptom, or disease temporally associated with the use of a drug, whether or not it is considered related to the drug.
+An adverse event (AE) is defined as any untoward medical occurrence in a clinical investigation participant administered a drug; it does not necessarily have to have a causal relationship with this treatment.
+An AE can therefore be any unfavorable and unintended sign (e.g., a clinically significant abnormal laboratory finding), symptom, or disease temporally associated with the use of a drug, whether or not it is considered related to the drug.
+TEAE is defined as any event emerging or manifesting at or after the initiation of treatment with a study intervention or medicinal product or any existing event that worsens in either intensity or frequency following exposure to the study intervention or medicinal product.

-Part 1: Number of Participants with Clinically Significant Changes in Laboratory Parameters
+Number of Participants With Clinically Significant Changes in Laboratory Parameters

-Laboratory parameters will include hematology, clinical chemistry, serum immunoglobulin and urinalysis tests.
+Laboratory parameters included hematology, clinical chemistry, serum immunoglobulin and urinalysis tests.

-Part 1: Number of Participants with Clinically Significant Changes in Vital Signs
+Number of Participants With Notable Changes in Vital Signs

-Vital signs will include body temperature (oral or tympanic measurement), sitting blood pressure (after the participant has rested for at least 5 minutes), and pulse rate (bpm).
+Vital signs included body temperature (oral or tympanic measurement), sitting blood pressure (after the participant had rested for at least 5 minutes), and pulse rate (beats per minute [bpm]).

 Secondary Outcome Measures